PortSwigger/multi-totp-authenticator/README.md

 The extension will only monitor requests from the tools you enable here.

 #### URL scope
 You may either choose to include all URLs, use the suite scope, or define a custom scope.
-The custom scope is configured by defining prefixes, such that the extension will filter all requests with URLs that start with your prefix.
+The custom scope is configured by defining prefixes, such that the extension will listen to all requests with URLs that start with your prefix.
 Scopes that start with `https://` will only allow HTTPS requests to be in scope.
-However, scopes that start with `http://` work for any protocol at the given URL.
+However, scopes that start with `http://` or that omit a protocol work for any protocol at the given URL.

 ##### Include subdomains?
 Enabling this will allow subdomains of that prefix to be included in the scope.
 For example, `github.com` with "Include subdomains?" enabled will also match `example.github.com`.